1 Cor 11:3/Eph 5:23 – ‘Kephale’: ‘head’? ‘source’? ‘foremost’?

 Ephesians 5:23 ‘The husband is the head of the wife as also Christ is the head of the church.’

-Much discussion has taken place over the meaning of kephale (‘head’) in this context.
+Much discussion has taken place over the meaning of kephale (‘head’) in these contexts.

 Bruce Ware states: